Scuba Diving in Rapa Nui: Best Dive Spots + Eco-Friendly Hotels

 Atariki Rapa Nui Diving Center

 Aside from offering daily dives to all of Rapa Nui’s top sites, this established dive centre also runs snorkelling trips to the nearby motus.
-A range of PADI certification courses are available, from Open Water and Advanced Open Water to Rescue Diver and Master Diver.
+A range of PADI certification courses is available, from Open Water and Advanced Open Water to Rescue Diver and Master Diver.

 Mike Rapu Dive Center